JR1811/Illusionable/README.md

 Multiple entities (including non-player entities like Zombies) can be specified as illusions and targets.
 Illusion entities will only be visible and interactable to their assigned targets, while remaining hidden from all others.

 To set up an Illusion Entity, use the `/illusion set <illusionEntity>` command.
 Setting the Illusion state to `false` will also remove all target entries automatically.
 To add and remove Illusion targets to your Illusion Entity, use the `/illusion add <illusionEntity> <targetEntity>` and `/illusion remove <illusionEntity> <targetEntity>` commands.
-Omitting the `targetEntity` from the remove command will remove all targets from an `illusionEntity`.
-Those specified entities in the command can also be multiple and even non-player entities, like Zombies.
+Omitting the `targetEntity` from the remove command will remove all targets from an `illusionEntity`. any specified entities in the commands can also be multiple and even non-player entities, like Zombies.
+So, for example, you can turn a horde of mobs into illusions or illusion targets.

-Illusion entities will only target their specified targets and Entities which can't perceive the illusion entity won't target them either.
+Illusion entities will only target their specified illusion targets, and Entities which can't perceive the illusion entity (are not listed as illusion targets) won't target them either.

 ### Obfuscation Details
 Obfuscation is a new status effect that scrambles an entity's name tag.
 When applied to a player, it also: